EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <li>Tabular: For tabular data an optimal solution will depend on the type of input data
 <ol>
 <li>Categorical: categorical features will be recoded based on whether or not they are equal to the observation (maybe 1 if they are equal and 0 if not)</li>
-<li>Continuous: (if continuous features are binned these features will be recoded based on whether they are in the same bin as the observation.)
-The distance to the original observation is then calculated based on a user-chosen distance measure (euclidean by default), and converted to a similarity using an exponential kernel of a user defined width (defaults to 0.75 times the square root of the number of features)</li>
+<li>Continuous: The distance to the original observation is calculated based on a user-chosen distance measure (euclidean by default), and converted to a similarity value using an exponential kernel with a width defined by the user (default: 0.75 times the square root of the number of features)</li>
 </ol>
 </li>
 </ul>